Dimtemp/PowerShell-training/201-remote-management.md

 1. Run this command to restart the spooler service: ```Restart-Service $a```
 1. Now run the previous command in a remote session: ```Invoke-Command { Restart-Service $a } –ComputerName LON-DC1```
 1. You'll receive an error message, indicating that the argument is empty.
 This is because $a is a local variable.
 It does not exist in a remote session.
 1. Local variables can be brought to the remote session using a param() section.
-This is a somewhat old-fashined way of bringing local parameters to a remote session.
+This is a somewhat clumsy and old-fashined way of bringing local parameters to a remote session.
 1. Run this command: ```Invoke-Command { param($x); Restart-Service $x } -ComputerName LON-DC1 -argumentlist $a```
-1. There's also a modern and easier way to bring local variables to a remote session.
+1. There's also a more modern and easier way to bring local variables to a remote session.
 Notice the differences in the next command:
 1. ```Invoke-Command { Restart-Service $Using:a } -ComputerName LON-DC1```
 1. Short and simple.